 Often, facet joint pain can be managed by conservative, non-invasive treatment methods.
 However, if your discomfort becomes severe and chronic, you may want to explore surgical options.
 There are many types of facet joint surgery, and it is important that you choose a procedure that you feel comfortable with.
 Facet joint denervation is one possible option.
 This involves the deadening of medial branch nerves that carry pain signals to the facet joint, making it impossible for the nerves to transmit pain signals.
 At Laser Spine Institute, this surgery can be performed on an outpatient basis using minimally invasive techniques.

 If you would like to learn more about facet joint ablation or denervation, or would simply like to discuss your symptoms of facet joint degenerative disease, the experts at Laser Spine Institute can give you more information about treatment options.
 Facet joint pain doesn’t have to be a fixture in your life.
-Contact us today for a free review of your MRI or CT scan and find out how we’ve helped tens of thousands of people find relief from neck and back pain.
+Contact us today for your MRI or CT scan review and find out how we’ve helped tens of thousands of people find relief from neck and back pain.